Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Asymptotic Representation for Sequential Decisions

-A fundamental tool in asymptotic statistics is the Asymptotic Representation Theorem, which establishes the approximation of statistical problems by simpler ones, often with a Gaussian form.
-Representation theorems and their associated limit experiments were pioneered by \cite{leca:1972}, \cite{haje:1970}, and \cite{vdv:1991a}, among others.
-They form the basis for many results about asymptotic efficiency of estimators and asymptotic optimality of tests and confidence intervals.
+A powerful tool in asymptotic statistics is the Asymptotic Representation Theorem, which establishes the approximation of statistical problems by simpler ones, often with a Gaussian form.
+Pioneering work on representation theorems and their associated limit experiments include \cite{leca:1972}, \cite{haje:1970}, and \cite{vdv:1991a}.
+These works form the basis for many results about asymptotic efficiency of estimators and asymptotic optimality of tests and confidence intervals.
+In this section, we set up some basic notation and review the classic representation result for locally asymptotically normal parametric models.
+Then we give an extension of the classic result to multi-stage sequential statistical decision problems.

-An example of a standard asymptotic representation theorem is as follows.
-Suppose we have observations $z_1,\ldots,z_n$ that are i.i.d.~from a parametric statistical model, with density $p(z|\theta)$ for $\theta \in \Theta \subset \mathbb{R}^m$.
-Suppose that the model satisfies a standard regularity condition known as differentiability in quadratic mean (DQM, which we will define formally below in section~\ref{sec:artfixed}).
-To analyze asymptotic efficiency, local power, and asymptotic risk properties of statistical procedures, it is useful to consider their limiting distributions under alternative, nearby parameter values, rather than at a single fixed parameter value.
-To do this, we use local parameter sequences: let $\theta_0 \in \Theta$ be fixed, and consider alternatives of the form